skimmers/weather_dashboard/README.md

 # Purpose

-I believe the purpose of this assignment was to test my abilities in CSS, HTML, JavaScript, and teach me how to use APIs.
-I obviously do not have an application that works.
-I amd struggling to understand how to utilize the API and write the JavaScript for this.
-I will be resubmitting this in the future.
+I believe the purpose of this assignment was to test my abilities in JavaScript and teach me how to use APIs.
+I struggled a lot on this assignment and need to come back to refactor the code/make the application work better.